martijnvankekem/2IOA0-DBL/README.md

-# Dataset Visualization - 2IOA0-DBL
+# Adge - Universal visualization project
 This project was created with the intent to simplify the visualization of datasets.

 ## Browser support